The video below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 Make sure you register your site with Google Search Console.

-Some hosting providers like Godaddy have a seamless method for integrating Search Console without resorting messing with site code.
+Some hosting providers like Godaddy have a seamless method for registering your site with Google Search Console without messing with the HTML.

 Once registered there are a host of reports you can run.
 Also, you can receive warnings about your site from Google.